 As you progress through the workshops, you’ll learn basic concepts, see examples of what to do, and test your knowledge by converting what you’ve learned into working code.
 No coding experience is required (but it doesn’t hurt to have some).

 Workshops assume that you are familiar with a few basic Substrate concepts and terms.
-If you aren’t quite ready to try the workshops, explore the simpler hands-on Get started tutorials for a more guided introduction to developing with Substrate.
+If you aren’t quite ready to try the workshops, explore the simpler Build application logic tutorials for a more guided introduction to developing with Substrate.

 Depending on your interests and ambitions, you might want to follow different pathways through the tutorials, workshops, and other documentation.
 The road map suggests some alternatives for the journey based on where you are and where you're going.
 Find the path that fits your passion.